/* Rambling Owl addition to remove page titles from blogs */

 “It’s ab-se-loot poss!”

-"Blisters," he said and grinned a wide grin.
-"Bloody killing me."
+“Blisters,” he said, flashing a huge grin.
+“Bloody killing me.”

-"Is that your mate ahead - in the army trousers?"
+“Is that your mate ahead?
+The one in the army trousers?”
 I asked.

-"Aye.
-I told him to go on ahead.
-I'll be fine"
+“Aye.
+I told him to go on.
+I’ll be fine.”

-And with that he walked on, placing his feet with infinite care on the rocky unforgiving ground.
+And with that he carried on, placing each foot with exquisite caution on the rocky path.

 The river at the Bridge of Orchy

-"Stopped to film some blokes in a canoe," he panted, "and the bloody camera has run out of tape.
+“Stopped to film some blokes in a canoe,” he panted, “and the bloody camera’s run out of tape.
 Wow!
-What a view!"
+What a view!”

 I was mortified.
-Of all the places to run out of video tape it had to be in one of the most scenic spots we had found.
-Damn!
-I should have changed the tape the night before.
-Ronnie kindly let me film some of the views with the idea that we would swap email addresses later and he could send me the footage via the internet.
+Of all the places in the world to run out of tape, it had to happen here, in one of the most beautiful spots we had seen.
+I should have changed the cassette the night before.
+Ronnie very kindly offered to let me film some of the views using his camera, on the understanding that we would exchange email addresses later and he would send me the footage.
+It seemed at the time a marvel of modern convenience.

-"Aye, bloody killing me.
-Never mind - nearly there now eh?"
+“Aye,” he said cheerfully.
+“Bloody killing me.
+Never mind — nearly there now, eh?”

-We wished him luck and left him to make his own way down.
-For once the West Highland Way had treated us kindly, for the last stretch of track was an easy stroll down to the Inn.
-Kath was waiting for us in the car park.
+We wished him luck and continued down.
+For once, the West Highland Way was kind: the final stretch was straightforward and easy, leading us pleasantly enough to the inn.
+Kath was already waiting in the car park.

 A view from Mamm Cairragh